 The account representative may designate users within the company who can access and manage the account.

-If any information required by section 95483.2(a)(2) changes, the entity holding the account must update the account to reflect the changes within 30 calendar days.
+If any information required by section 95483.2(a)(2) changes, the entity holding the account must update the account to reflect the changes within 30 days.

 LCFS Reporting Tool and Credit Bank & Transfer System (LRT-CBTS).
-The LRT-CBTS is designed to support fuel transaction reporting, compliance demonstration, credit generation, banking, and transfers.
+The LRT-CBTS is designed to support fuel transaction reporting, compliance demonstration, credit generation, banking, transfers, and additional verification processes described in section 95483.2(c).

 Eligibility.
 The following entities can request to establish an account in the LRT-CBTS: